snir1551/Ex3_OPP/README.md

 <a name="p1"></a>
 ## About the project:
-* At this project have 3 interface : GraphAlgoInterface.py ,GraphInterface.py , NodeDataInterface.py <br />
+* At this project have 3 abstract class that represents an interface : GraphAlgoInterface.py ,GraphInterface.py , NodeDataInterface.py <br />

   DiGraph.py implements GraphInterface interface  <br />
   GraphAlgo.py implements GraphAlgoInterface interface <br />